kshetline/tubular_time/README.md

 function getTimezones(zonePoller: IZonePoller | false, name: ZoneOptions = 'small'): Promise<boolean>;
 ```

 `zonePoller` and `name` are the same as above.
 Any periodic polling done by `pollForTimezoneUpdates()` is canceled.
 You can get a response via registered listeners, but this function also returns a `Promise`.
-The promise either resolves to a boolean value, or is rejected with an `Error`.
+The promise either resolves to a boolean value or is rejected with an `Error`.

 ## The `YMDDate` and `DateAndTime` objects